ceph/ceph/doc/rbd/iscsi-targets.rst

 Traditionally, block-level access to a Ceph storage cluster has been limited to QEMU and ``librbd``, which is a key enabler for adoption within OpenStack environments.
-Starting with the Ceph Jewel release, block-level access is expanding to offer standard iSCSI support allowing wider platform usage, and potentially opening new use cases and customers.
+Starting with the Ceph Luminous release, block-level access is expanding to offer standard iSCSI support allowing wider platform usage, and potentially opening new use cases.

--  CentOS 7.3 or newer
+-  CentOS 7.4 or newer

 -  A working Ceph Storage cluster, deployed with ``ceph-ansible`` or using the command-line interface